Nutan Prasad: Debut and recognition

 After a major accident on the sets of the movie, Bamma Maata Bangaru Baata, he was confined to wheelchair.
 He then quit acting in movies fulltime and appeared in guest roles.
 He also did voiceover and commentary for serials and movies.
 He dubbed for late Gummadi in Aayanaki Iddaru (1995).
 Nutan Prasad became the narrator of the hit crime reality show in ETV-2 Neralu Ghoralu.
 He was appreciated by the Telugu TV audience for his narrative style and voice in Neralu Ghoralu.

-Accident during the sets of Bamma Maata Bangaru Baata
+Accident on the sets of Bamma Maata Bangaru Baata

 In 1989, while shooting for the film Bamma Maata Bangaru Baata, he met with an accident with his costar, Rajendra Prasad and broke his back.
-The accident left him paralysed from the waist down and was bound to wheelchair.
+The accident left him paralysed from the waist down and he was confined to wheelchair.

 Death

 He died after prolonged illness at the age of 65 years on 30 March 2011 in Hyderabad.